nmtc-run/nmtc-run.github.io/_includes/series-details.md

 **Run your race**: We believe everyone can find exactly as much competition as they’re looking for.
 NMTC events offer a chance to test yourself against many of the area’s fastest trail runners or enjoy a fun run with friends—or both!—it’s entirely up to you.

-**Overall series standings:** After each race, we award points to everyone based on the order in which they finish—and we publish results for each race, as well as the updated overall standings, on this page.
+**Overall series standings:** Runners are awarded points based on the order in which they finish.
+To see historical results, click on the race name, then click on the year.
+We update overall standings after each race.

 **Series finale potluck and prizes:** At the final race, join us for awards and a potluck {{ potluck }}.
 Bring a dish!
-Everyone who runs or volunteers at any Series race receives a prize, which are donated by individuals and local businesses.
+Everyone who runs or volunteers at any Series race receives a prize.
+Prizes are generously donated by individuals and local businesses.

 **Everyone is welcome:** All ages and experience levels are welcome and well represented at our running events.
 The vibe is something akin to a neighborhood barbecue—a community gathering to meet old friends and make new ones.
 Come join a bunch of folks who like to play in the woods!